Carlos Zambrano (footballer): Eintracht Frankfurt

 At the start of the 2014–15 season, Zambrano was featured for the first five league matches of the season before suffering from a tonsillitis.
 He made his 100th Bundesliga appearance on 20 September 2014, in a 2–2 draw against Schalke 04.
 After recovering from tonsillitis, Zambrano made his return to the starting line–up, playing the whole game, in a 3–2 win against 1.
 FC Köln on 4 October 2014.
 However, he severely injured his knee which kept him out of action for the first half of the season.
-It wasn't until on 3 February 2015 when Zambrano returned to the starting line–up, playing the whole game, in a 1–1 draw against VfL Wolfsburg.
+It was not until on 3 February 2015 when Zambrano returned to the starting line–up, playing the whole game, in a 1–1 draw against VfL Wolfsburg.
 In a follow–up match against FC Augsburg, he set up the club's second goal of the season, in a 2–2 draw.
 After serving a one match suspension, Zambrano's return was short–lived when he was sent–off for a second bookable offence, in a 3–1 loss against Mainz 05 on 21 February 2015.
 Despite suffering another injury later in the 2014–15 season, Zambrano continued to feature in the first team for the side.
 In his third season at Eintracht Frankfurt, Zambrano made seventeen appearances in all competitions.

 Ahead of the 2015–16 season, Zambrano signed a one–year contract extension with the club, keeping him until 2016.
 At the start of the 2015–16 season, he continued to regain his first team place for the side.
 However, Zambrano found himself out of the starting line–up, due to international commitment and demotion to the substitute bench.< But he soon regained his first team place in the centre–back position for the next three months.
 Zambrano captained the side for the first time this, starting the whole game, in a 1–0 loss against Darmstadt on 6 December 2015.
 However, he missed the whole December, due to suspension and then injury.
 In January 2016, Zambrano was linked with a return to Schalke 04.
 Amid the transfer speculation, he made his return to the starting line–up, playing 90 minutes, in a 3–2 win against VfL Wolfsburg on 24 January 2016.
 Two weeks later, on 6 February 2016, however, Zambrano was sent–off for a second bookable offence, in a 4–2 loss against VfB Stuttgart.
 He later captained the side on two occasions between 2 April 2016 and 9 April 2016 against Bayern Munich and TSG Hoffenheim.
 Despite being sidelined on three separate occasions later in the season, Zambrano captained the side in the second leg of the Bundesliga play–offs against 1.FC Nuremberg, helping the side win 1–0 to avoid relegation.
 In his fourth season at Eintracht Frankfurt, he made twenty–seven appearances in all competitions.